 I booked a driver when I arrived in Bagan.
 However, since returning, I’ve noticed that it’s possible to pre-book a driver on Get Your Guide and, in some cases, the prices is cheaper than I paid booking in Bagan.
 This comes with the advantage of being able to read other customer’s reviews rather than going on the whim of the recommendation of the desk staff at your hotel the day you book.

 You can find full details of how to get around and how to book transport in my post Things to Do in Bagan – The Land of Pagodas.

 What makes it worth a visit?
-Thatbyinnyu wins the award for tallest of the Bagan pagodas.
-It’s name means omniscience, interpreted as “”knowing thoroughly and seeing widely.”
+Thatbyinnyu wins the award for the tallest of Bagan’s pagodas.
+Its name means omniscience, interpreted as “knowing thoroughly and seeing widely.”
 It was also one of my favourites – probably because the white temples make such a change to all the brown buildings.
-Also, it wasn’t under as much construction as Ananda pagoda when I visited.
+Also, it wasn’t under as much construction as Ananda Pagoda when I visited.

-Prefer a guided tour of the pagodas in Bagan?
+Prefer a guided tour?
 If all this planning seems like a little bit too much, why not take a guided tour of the temples?
 With a driver and guide, that’s how I explored.

 What makes it worth a visit?
-As impressive as Shwesandaw pagoda is to look at, it’s the vistas from the terraces (picture above) that makes it so sublime.
-Beware: there’s some pretty fierce steps to climb to get hold of those views.
+As impressive as Shwesandaw Pagoda is to look at, it’s the vistas from the terraces (picture above) that make it so sublime.
+Beware: there are some pretty fierce steps to climb to get hold of those views.
 But it’s completely worth it – this was my favourite view in all of Bagan.